Tooth Bonding: An Overview

 The tooth bonding procedure is virtually painless and can erase the visual disturbance of cosmetic blemishes restoring balance and beauty to your smile.
 With routine oral hygiene and regular visits to the dentist, bonding can last up to 10 years.
 Dental bonding will require touch-ups and will eventually need to be replaced.

-If your tooth has more significant issues, Dr. Sarkarzadeh may recommend a permanent treatment option.
+Dr. Sarkarzadeh may recommend a permanent treatment option if your tooth has more significant issues.
 We offer dental veneers and dental crowns to reinforce a tooth and restore function.
-Teeth veneers and dental crowns can be colored matched to blend in with your natural smile.
+We can color-match teeth veneers and dental crowns to blend in with your natural smile.
 These options will cost more and may involve more visits to our Rockville, MD dentist office to complete.
 Patients can also choose to replace their bonding with dental veneers later on.

 Tooth Bonding in Rockville, MD

-The tooth bonding procedure is minimally invasive and will be completed in just one visit to our Rockville, MD dentist office.
-Bonding requires no post-treatment downtime and patients will be instructed on how to care for their bonded teeth properly.
+The tooth bonding procedure is minimally invasive, and we complete it in just one visit to our Rockville, MD dentist office.
+Bonding requires no post-treatment downtime, and patients will be instructed to care for their bonded teeth properly.

 The first step in the bonding process is to prepare the tooth or teeth being treated.
 Your Congressional dentist will remove a thin layer of enamel from each tooth.
-Then the highly malleable material will be placed directly on the tooth and molded into the desired shape and size by hand.
+Then we place the highly malleable material directly on the tooth and mold it into the desired shape and size by hand.
 Dr. Sarkarzadeh will sculpt the color-matched material to the form you want to blend with your adjacent teeth.

-When the desired appearance is reached, the bonding will be cured using a special light for a permanent cosmetic restoration and beautiful results.
+When we reach the desired appearance, we cure the bonding using a special light for a solid cosmetic restoration and beautiful results.
 Once the composite has cured, your dentist will trim, shape, and polish it to match the sheen of the rest of the tooth surface.